Pluteus cervinus Fawn Pluteus Shipley Country Park,

 hairy, very delicate, had bent in the damp weather.
 In very small

 groups on grass near broad-leaved trees.
-Awaiting identification
+Not identified

 Amanita excelsa (=spissa) (Probably) Letham Grange,